 Follow the cobblestone walkways to the Sydenham District and discover this historic 21-room, French-influenced mansion.
 The decorative brick exterior and towering central turret creates a majestic facade; inside, the sweet, sleepy rooms contain antiques and fireplaces.
 Surrounded by so much history in Kingston, you might not blink an eye if you notice the woman dressed in black Victorian garb stiffly perched in the inn’s large bay window.
 You’d probably think she’s just another storyteller in period dress from the popular ghost tour—until she fades before your eyes.
 She and her dark, shadowy children also roam the grounds; 877/933-9433 or hochelagainn.com.

-Courtesy of Hotel Galvez & Spa
+Hotel Galvez & Spa

 Celebrating 100 years of glamour, historic Hotel Galvez welcomes guests with towering palms and a grand lobby with twinkling chandeliers, high archways, and plush seating.
 If you’re staying on the fifth floor, you might encounter Audra, whose spirit remains at the hotel to search for her fiancé, who was thought to be lost at sea.
 Audra stayed often and would climb the ladder to a hotel turret to gaze over the water and wait for his return to the Port of Galveston.
 After a particularly severe storm, she received word that his ship, and its entire crew, were lost.
 For weeks, she continued to visit the turret.
 When her prayers went unanswered, she hanged herself.
 Tragically, the groom-to-be arrived at the hotel a few days later, ready for his wedding; 409/765-7721 or wyndham.com.